jruydemir/recipes/dumplings/spam_musubi.md

 7. Your tamagoyaki is now finished so remove from the pan and wait to cool before slicing it up into thin pieces with a sharp knife.

 ##### Musubi
-1. Slice the SPAM into about 8-10 slices (depending on how thick you like it) and put in a Ziplock bag.
+1. Slice the SPAM into about 10 slices and put in a Ziplock bag.
 2. Mix oyster sauce, soy sauce and sugar until sugar is dissolved and add to the bag with the SPAM.
 Marinate for about 15 minutes.
 3. Drain off marinade and fry SPAM on each side over medium heat until slightly crispy or until desired doneness.
 Some people like to glaze the SPAM with the marinade/sauce AFTER frying, either way tastes great!
 4. Place a strip of nori on a cutting board or clean surface (shiny side down).